zxiiro/git-guide/src/basic-revision-control.rst

 In this iternation, I started zipping my source code every single day with a YYYY-MM-DD in the zip filename to track my daily progress of code changes.
-If I had interested parallel ideas I wanted to try out, I would copy the code directory into another folder and work on the idea separately from the main code directory.
+If I had interesting parallel ideas I wanted to try out, I would copy the code directory into another folder and work on the idea separately from the main code directory.
 This gave me a very rudimentary code branch that I could copy back to my main code base if the idea worked out.